Z-Doctor/ZCore/README.md

 # ZCore
-A mod core to my future mods.
-Adds easier creation of minecraft mods.
+A core mod for my future mods.
+Adds easier creation of minecraft items, entities (living and otherwise), blocks, etc. This is currently a work in progress mod.
+You can use/modify this mod for personal use and not commercial gain.
+All modifications cannot be published in any form except with the consent of me or otherwise by pull request.
+Use at your own risk as this is very incomplete and I (and any collaborators) have no liablity for any damage substained indirect or otherwise, real or imagined.